KimSangYeon-DGU/Fire_Alarm_CCTV/server/README.md

 # Server
-- This is a server
+- This is a server using python language

 # Function
 - Fire ditection and image tansfer